YBHwang/clova-developer-guide/en-KR/CIC/Guides/ImplementClientFeatures/Handle_Alerts.md

 * Alarm name or other details (optional)
 * Alarm song (optional)

-As an example, we will assume that the client has received the following `Alerts.SetAlert` directive.
+A client may receive the following `Alerts.SetAlert` directive:

 ```json
 {